Scope and Rates

-There is a reduced rate of 13 percent (14 percent from 1 January 2013) for certain goods and services, including:
+There is a reduced rate of 14 percent (since 1 January 2013) for certain goods and services, including:

 - animal feed

-In addition there is a reduced rate of 9 percent (10 percent from 1 January 2012) for certain goods and services, including:
+In addition there is a reduced rate of 10 percent (since 1 January 2013) for certain goods and services, including:

 - passenger transport